jacob-swanson/personal-site/_posts/2018-11-26-printer-pid-tuning.md

 1. Open **OctoPrint**
 1. Go to the **Terminal** tab
-1. Check all of the Suppress message checkboxes
+1. Check all the Suppress message checkboxes
 1. Enter M303 E0 S230 C10 to start autotuning
    M303 — Command to tune<br/>
    E0 — Tune the extruder (E1 is the heated bed)<br/>
    S230 — Target temperature<br/>
    C10 — Number of iterations<br/>
-   **WARNING**: The output in OctoPrint will be pushed out of the buffer by the suppressed messages, so don’t leave it for a long time.
+   **WARNING**: The output in OctoPrint will be pushed out of the buffer by the suppressed messages, so don't leave it for a long time.

-1. Wait until it’s finished.
-Here’s the output once it’s done.
+1. Wait until it's finished.
+Here's the output once it's done.
    ```
    Recv: Kp: 20.12
    Recv: Ki: 1.23